google/clif/clif/python/primer.md

 ### Wrapping Template Functions

-NOTE: Clif only supports wrapping template functions whose template arguments can be deduced from the function's argument types.
+NOTE: CLIF only supports wrapping template functions whose template arguments can be deduced from the function's argument types.

 When wrapping template functions, unlike with wrapping template classes, one should __not__ list the template arguments in the C++ name.
 Apart from that, it is very similar to wrapping any normal function.
-This is illustrated in the above Clif file which wraps the C++ template function `MyAdd` into two flavors `MyAddInt` and `MyAddFloat`.
+This is illustrated in the above CLIF file which wraps the C++ template function `MyAdd` into two flavors `MyAddInt` and `MyAddFloat`.

 ## Wrapping Protocol Buffers {#protos}